VAIBHAVBABELE/bharatemp/README.md

-Bharatronix project
+Bharatronix Project

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules ON A Bhartaronix project.

 Currently, two official plugins are available: